AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/report-retail-calendar.md

 ---
 # Reporting on a Retail Calendar

-This article demonstrates how to set up the structure to use a [4-5-4 retail calendar](https://nrf.com/resources/4-5-4-calendar) within your [!DNL Commerce Intelligence] account.
+This topic demonstrates how to set up the structure to use a [4-5-4 retail calendar](https://nrf.com/resources/4-5-4-calendar) within your [!DNL Adobe Commerce Intelligence] account.
 The visual report builder provides incredibly flexible time ranges, intervals, and independent settings.
 However, all of these settings work with the traditional monthly calendar in place.

 Because many customers alter their calendar to use retail or accounting dates, the below steps illustrate how to work with your data and create reports using retail dates.
 Though the below instructions reference the 4-5-4 Retail calendar, you can alter them for any specific calendar your team uses, whether it be financial or just a custom time frame.

-Before getting started, you need to familiarize yourself with [the File Uploader](../../data-analyst/importing-data/connecting-data/using-file-uploader.md) and ensure that you have elongated the `.csv` file.
+Before getting started, you should review [the File Uploader](../../data-analyst/importing-data/connecting-data/using-file-uploader.md) and ensure that you have elongated the `.csv` file.
 This ensures that the dates cover all of your historical data and push the dates into the future.

 This analysis contains [advanced calculated columns](../data-warehouse-mgr/adv-calc-columns.md).